Al-Huneidi/Credit_Risk/README.md

 	•	Implement machine learning models.
 	•	Use resampling to attempt to address class imbalance.
 	•	Evaluate the performance of machine learning models.

+## Process - For each of the models RandomOverSampler, SMOTE, Cluster Centroids, and SMOTEENN:

+	1. Trained a logistic regression classifier (from Scikit-learn) using the resampled data.
+	2. Calculated the balanced accuracy score using balanced_accuracy_score.
+	3. Generated a Confusion Matrix.
+	4. Printed the Classification Reports.